 At 6-foot-3, 200 pounds, Bob Bourne brought size during a time when bigger players weren’t as common as they are today.
 But, it was his blazing speed, focused determination and natural offensive skills that made Bourne such a valuable asset to the New York Islanders.
 In fact, when Bourne was acquired by the Isles in the summer of 1974, it was one of the earliest moves by GM Bill Torrey that ultimately made him look like a genius.
 Bart Crashley and Larry Hornung, who had been traded to Kansas City in said trade, did not last with the Scouts.
 Crashley played in 27 games for the club; Hornung, zero.

 Bob Bourne retired as a veteran of 964 NHL games, during which time he scored 258 goals and added 324 assists for 582 points.
-Even more impressive, though, were Bourne’s playoff numbers, registering 96 points in 139 postseason games.
-So, while winning four-straight Stanley Cups may be an unbreakable feat today, the same can be said especially for 19-straight playoff series victories, accomplished by the Isles from 1980 to 1984, and thanks, in large to part to Bourne.
+Even more impressive, though, were Bourne’s playoff numbers.
+During the postseason, Bourne registering 96 points in 139 postseason games.
+So, while winning four-straight Stanley Cups may be (most likely) an unbreakable feat today, the same can be especially said for 19-straight playoff series victories, accomplished by the Isles from 1980 to 1984, and thanks, in large part, to Bourne.

 To add a personal connection to this, my father had officially quit smoking on May 17, 1983, the night the Islanders won for their fourth-straight Cup.

-After many attempts to quit smoking, my father, on this night, was ready to go to the store to buy a pack of cigarettes when the Islanders opponents, the high-powered Edmonton Oilers had cut their 3-0 deficit to 3-2.
+After many attempts to quit smoking, my father, on this night, was ready to go to the store to buy a pack of cigarettes.
+However, the excitement of the series-clinching Game 4 kept my dad drawn to the TV.
+During the game, the Islanders jumped out to a 3-0 lead.
+Their opponents, though, the high-powered Edmonton Oilers, had cut their deficit to 3-2.
 However, coming close to tying the game many times, the Oilers could not solve the goaltending prowess of (1983 Conn Smythe winner) Billy Smith.
-Denis Potvin and Stefan Persson pitched in with their defensive efforts as well with Bob Bourne, also known for his penalty-killing prowess, helped preserve the slim Islanders lead as they hung on to win.
+Additionally, Denis Potvin and Stefan Persson pitched in with their defensive efforts along with Bob Bourne, also known for his penalty-killing prowess, as they helped preserve the slim Islanders lead, hanging on to win.
 As for my father, a long-suffering Detroit Red Wings fan, it was the greatest hockey game he had seen in years and, as a result, never smoked again.

 In addition, Bourne was an all-star, represented his native Canada at the 1984 Canada Cup and is a member of both the New York Islanders Hall of Fame and the Saskatchwan Hockey Hall of Fame.